See the Results From Our Father’s Day Edition of Would You Rather!

 Most are equally as conflicted on this one, with 51% opting for Dad to connect with their Facebook friends against 49% who are prepared to see him share his personality with the world and become a star influencer.

-For those who chose to let their dads loose on Facebook, it’s worth noting that people over 65 are the most likely to share fake news, and that over 40% of social media users admit to sharing false news.
+For those who chose to let their dads loose on Facebook, it’s worth noting that over 65s are proven to be the most likely to share fake news, and that over 40% of social media users admit to sharing false news.

-Whether you and Dad disagree on things or not, show him some love or throw some shade with the perfect Father’s Day card from Scribbler!
+Whether you and Dad disagree on things or not, show him some love (or throw some shade) with the perfect Father's Day card from our collection!